stegro/jeopardyML/README.md

     - *[Space]* to reveal the solution
     - *[1]*, *[2]* or any other numeric key to give team 1/2/... the points and return
     - *[Ctrl]+[1]* to substract points from team 1 (and analogously for the other teams)
+    - Pressing first *[n]* and then a number (within 3 seconds) will also yield negative points for the respective team.
+This may be useful if the showmaster is using an infrared (IR) remote which is mapped to keyboard keys.
     - *[0]* to return after having revealed the solution, if nobody has solved